scicloj/scicloj.github.io/content/en/docs/community/groups/probabilistic-modelling-study-group.md

 ## Agenda

-We will begin by learning one introductory book, probably [Think Bayes 2](https://allendowney.github.io/ThinkBayes2/) by Allen B. Downey.
+We will begin by learning one introductory book.
+It will probably be either [Think Bayes 2](https://allendowney.github.io/ThinkBayes2/) by Allen B. Downey, or [Statistical Rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919/) by Richard McElreath.

 Then, we will proceed with more advanced books and articles.